 Dashboard developers can also limit the data that appears in the gadget by using Chart Builder-Filter to create filter conditions.
 For more information about filtering, see "Filtering a gadget data source," earlier in this chapter.

 Tooltips can appear in a chart gadget and display the following information:

 - Category data

-- Data from a dimension, attribute, or measure of a cube
+- Values from a column in a data set

-- Default

 - Value data

 - Value series name